AiteBet/AiteBet/README.md

 1. `npm install` at project root folder
 2. Create a new `.env` file at the root of the project folder, take a look at `.env.example` to see what information is needed
 3. Create a new database off of ElephantSQL or your local PostGres DB, place the connection string into the `.env` file.
+4. Navigate to the server folder
+5. Pre-populate DB with tables using `psql -d <CONNECTION STRING TO DB> -f db.sql`
 4. Grab a free API key from the [ODDs API](https://the-odds-api.com/) and place the api key into the  `.env` file
 5. `npm run dev` to start the development server.
 Front-end runs on localhost:8081; backend runs on localhost:8080